Highbrook/KPLogger/README.md

-# DigiLogger
+# KP Logger
-Chrome extension for logging electronic components from DigiKey.
+Chrome extension for logging page data for KupujemProdajem listings.
+This allows sellers to backup the text located in the title, price and body of their listings
+and save those string values for the next time they need to create the same listing or
+refresh the existing listing with this data.

-Press "SAVE CURRENT PAGE" to save the component data that you are viewing.
+Press "SELECT PAGE" to save the data that you are viewing.
 Press "EXPORT" to generate and download a CVS file.
     By default the data that will be exported is:
-        - Digikey Part Number
-        - Digikey Link
-        - Description
+        - Title
-        - Detailed Description
+        - Price
-        - Manufacturer Part Number
+        - Body

-Press "CLEAR" to clear the list of components.
+Press "DELETE ALL" to clear the list.
-Press the red "X" on the right side of a component to remove that individual component from the list.
+Press the red "X" on the right side of a listing to remove that individual listing from the list.

 If the exported data isn't formatted correctly, follow the instructions at:
 https://support.microsoft.com/en-us/office/import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba